Help us support bereaved children and young people in the Highlands.

 How you can help bring back smiles to the faces of bereaved children

-We are asking you to support the work of Crocus Group and to help bring smiles back to the faces of bereaved children in the Highlands.
+We are asking you to support the work of Crocus Highland and to help bring smiles back to the faces of bereaved children in the Highlands.

-We want to plant a field of crocuses which will flower every spring, as a reminder that by helping them understand their grief and come to terms with their loss, Crocus Group can significantly improve a bereaved child’s life chances.
+We have planted a field of crocuses which will flower every spring, as a reminder that by helping them understand their grief and come to terms with their loss, Crocus can significantly improve a bereaved child’s life chances.

 Together we can plant a field of crocuses as a sign of hope and support for bereaved children and young people in the Highlands.
 Together we can bring smiles back to the faces of children who have lost loved ones.